Osiris-Team/AutoPlug-Client/README.md

 # AutoPlug | Client
 ![Build test](https://github.com/Osiris-Team/AutoPlug-Client/workflows/Build%20test/badge.svg)
- 1. Searches for server.jar
+ 1. Searches for mc-server jar file
- 2. Makes backups
+ 2. Performs backups
- 3. Starts server
+ 3. Starts mc-server
- 4. Receives plugin details
+ 4. Receives plugin details from [AutoPlug-Plugin](https://github.com/Osiris-Team/AutoPlug-Plugin)
  5. Downloads updates
- 6. Restarts the server and installs the plugins or does nothing depending on your choosen profile
+ 6. Restarts the server and installs the plugins or only notifies, depending on your choosen profile

 # AutoPlug | The Idea
 AutoPlug is meant to be that what all Server-Owners are waiting for.